Dependent Administration In Texas

 In the case that someone has died without a Will, the dependent probate administration is one of two steps in concluding the estate.
 The second step involves the Court making a formal Determination of Heirship.
 While the appointment of a dependent administrator for the estate provides for the ability to wind up the affairs of the estate, the determination of heirship involves the Court formally determining the proper heirs of the estate to receive the assets.
 The concepts involved in a Determination of Heirship are discussed elsewhere in the site.

 What Requires Court Approval Under Dependent Administration?

-The dependent administrator is required to seek the Court’s approval for most of the transactions that the administrator may need to enter as part of the probate process.
-For instance, each of the following require the Court’s special approval:
+The dependent administrator is required to seek the court’s approval for all of the transactions that the administrator may need to enter as part of the probate process.
+For instance, each of the following require the court’s special approval:

 - Sale of real estate

 - Sale of personal property